• Art Magazine

 • Register

-Product added to your cart.
+The product has been added to your shopping cart.

 Bronze sculpture “Kissing Group I” (1921) by Ernst Barlach, limited museum replica

-• RSS FEED for Classifieds
+• RSS feed for classifieds

 • Browse art

-• Search for works of art
+• Search for artworks

 Bronze sculpture "Kissing Group I" (1921) by Ernst Barlach, limited museum replica

-Thumbnail for display imageClick to enlarge
+Thumbnail for the display imageClick to enlarge

 Sculpture “Kiss Group I” (1921), bronze